debbiekyu/DAT7Coursework/Class2_Homework.md

 ./data/ufo.csv

 ```
+Note: Using find . -name *.tsv*.csv* did not seem to work for Mac.
+But I had trouble finding
+any answers on the internet!

 **Question 3:**
 Number of occurrences of the word 'dictionary' across all files in the DAT7 repo: 23
 Code while in the DAT7 repo:
 ```
 grep -ir "directory" . | grep -ci "directory"